igomezv/crann/README.md

 # Cosmological Reconstructions with Artificial Neural Networks (CRANN)

-*This repository is under construction.
-When the paper is published, it will be completed*.
+*This repository is under construction.*.

 In arxiv_notebooks folder, there are the notebooks that generates the figures of the paper.

-If you use this code please cite our preprint:
+If you use this code please cite our paper:

-	Gómez-Vargas, Isidro and Medel Esquivel, Ricardo and García-Salcedo, Ricardo and Vazquez, J. Alberto, Neural Network Reconstructions for the Hubble Parameter, Growth Rate and Distance Modulus.
-Accepted in EPJC, Available at: https://ssrn.com/abstract=3990646 or http://dx.doi.org/10.2139/ssrn.3990646 .
+	Gómez-Vargas, I., Medel-Esquivel, R., García-Salcedo, R. et al. Neural network reconstructions for the Hubble parameter, growth rate and distance modulus.
+Eur.
+Phys.
+J. C 83, 304 (2023). https://doi.org/10.1140/epjc/s10052-023-11435-9.

 **CRANN** contains trained artificial neural networks to generate synthetic cosmic chronometers, JLA Type Ia supernovae (distance modulus) and
 <img src="https://render.githubusercontent.com/render/math?math=f_{\sigma8}"> data.